Meal Planning

 How Menu Files Work

-Connecting Meals Across Days
+Reusing Ingredients Across Days

-Notice how the menu reuses elements efficiently:
+Notice how this plan reuses elements efficiently:

-This interconnected planning reduces both prep time and waste while ensuring variety.
+This reduces both prep time and waste.

 See Also